mstanczy/RADKit-refresher/README.md

         print(name)
 ```

+### 4.5 Parse the results with error handling

-### 4.5 Execute this simple script to display the mapping between the device and its software version:
+Execute this simple script to display the mapping between the device and its software version:

 ```python